 EMI Studios, London

-“I Need You” was recorded during their first recording session for 1965 on February 15th at EMI Studio Two.
-This was the first of six consecutive days of sessions to produce songs to be included in their upcoming second movie.
+“I Need You” was recorded during their first recording session for 1965, on February 15th at EMI Studio Two.
+This was the first of six consecutive days of sessions intended to produce songs to be included in their upcoming second movie.
 The earlier of two sessions on this day, from 2:30 to 5:45 pm, saw “Ticket To Ride” started and finished, while the later session, from 7 to 10:30 pm, was utilized to start two new songs.
 The first two-and-a-half hours were spent on Paul’s new song “Another Girl,” and then at about 8:30 pm they began work on George’s “I Need You.”

-Since the relatively new procedure of recording the rhythm track first and overdubbing the vocals later was instituted on this day, The Beatles spent the last two hours of this day recording a simple rhythm track for George’s song.
+Since the relatively new procedure of recording the rhythm track first and overdubbing the vocals later was instituted on this day, The Beatles spent the last two hours of the session recording a simple rhythm track for George’s song.
 Interestingly, according to George Martin's handwritten notes, which were discovered decades later and displayed at an exhibit at "The Beatles Story" in Liverpool, the instrumentation on "I Need You" appears to be George on acoustic guitar, Paul on bass, John on drums and Ringo tapping the back of an acoustic guitar.
 According to the above mentinoed notes, everything at this point was recorded onto 'track one' of the four-track tape.
 Five takes of the song were recorded before everyone was satisfied, “take five” being deemed as best.
-Although the notes say that the finished 'take' was recorded by 9:25 pm, the night come to a complete conclusion at 10:30 with overdubs planned for the next day.
+Although the notes say that the finished 'take' was recorded by 9:25 pm, the night came to a complete conclusion at 10:30 with overdubs planned for the next day.

 The mono mix of “I Need You” was made two days later on February 18th, 1965 in the control room of EMI Studio Two by producer George Martin and engineers Norman Smith and Ken Scott.
 This mix appeared in the film as well as the mono version of the British “Help!” album.